SaaiKrahaanth/Tech-Foundations-and-Certifications/README.md

-# 🌟 Tech Foundations and Certifications
+# 🌟 Tech Foundations and Certifications!

 Welcome to my personal repository that includes foundational learning materials, cheat sheets, and certificates from various **Codecademy** courses.
 This repository showcases my progress as I build a career in tech.